⚙️

 AI agents that find welding & metal fabrication leads around the clock

-Configure an AI agent targeting welding & metal fabricationbusinesses in your preferred states or regions.
-The agent searches continuously, finds businesses that haven't been pitched by competing brokers, verifies every phone number and email, and delivers them directly to your pipeline — automatically, every day.
+Configure an AI agent targeting welding & metal fabrication businesses in your preferred states or regions.
+The agent searches continuously, checks each phone number and email, and delivers prospects directly to your pipeline as it finds them.

 Equipment upgrade cycles every 5–10 yearsCNC machines, laser cutters, and press brakes have defined service lives.
 Every fabrication shop knows what equipment they want next.